How To Get a Drivers' License in Ohio?

 Acquiring a driving license in Ohio is not as simple as getting a learner’s permit.
 Besides passing the knowledge test, there is more to do.
 You must pass the road test, which can be tough if you haven’t done much practice.

 Digest of Ohio Motor Vehicle Laws has details that will guide you further regarding the licensure process.
 The information can also be accessed in Somali and Spanish.
-In addition, for new residents with a valid license from a different state and seeking to get one from Ohio, they can get more detailed information from the Digest.
+In addition, new residents with a valid license from another state seeking to obtain one in Ohio can find more detailed information in the Digest.

 Kindly ensure to purchase auto insurance; you must have it to drive on the Ohio roads.